 TIP 1: Courageously connect with people in person

 If you want to make friends in the big city be courageous about connecting with others over the passions that you share.
 Seek out your team.
 Most introverts aren’t generalists, they like pursuing specific passions.
 If you like the uke, find a uke group.
-If you’re into art, join up with an art class, if you’re into coding find a coding group.
+If you’re into painting, join up with an art class, if you’re into coding find a coding group.
 The most important thing here is to find physical groups, not online groups.

 TIP 2: Take a breath and power through